Articles on: Layouts and widgets

 These indicators carry over from the original Quick Scanner and measure sudden, sharp price movements within a rolling time window:

 • Fat Finger Buy/Sell (fatfinger_buy_Nm, fatfinger_sell_Nm) — Detects anomalous price spikes caused by unusually large or erroneous orders.
-A "Fat Finger Buy" is a sudden sharp downward wick (potential buy opportunity from a panic sell), while "Fat Finger Sell" is a sudden sharp upward wick.
-The value represents the percentage magnitude of the wick.
+A "Fat Finger Buy" is the percentage the ask price is below the N-bar high (potential buy opportunity from a panic sell), while "Fat Finger Sell" is the percentage the bid price is above the N-bar low.
+The value represents the percentage magnitude of the deviation.

 Managing Strategies